Xunnamius/msft-todo-backup/README.md

 ##### `--shallow-deduplication`

-Unlike `--deep-deduplication`, which deduplicates using list display names and task bodies, `--shallow-deduplication` deduplicates using the IDs of lists and tasks.
-For accounts with a lot of data-heavy tasks, this can speed things up somewhat.
+Unlike `--deep-deduplication`, which deduplicates using list display names and task titles, `--shallow-deduplication` deduplicates using the IDs of lists and tasks.
+For accounts with a lot of data-heavy tasks, this can potentially speed things up somewhat.

 However, since the creation of new lists/tasks results in those lists/tasks having new IDs, restoration operations using `--shallow-deduplication` are